List of Daredevil (TV series) characters: Wilson Fisk / Kingpin

-Wilson Fisk (portrayed by Vincent D'Onofrio), along with his mother, was abused as a child by his father, until he killed him.
-His mother helped him cover it up, and Fisk grew up wanting to make Hell's Kitchen a better place, with no people like his father.
+Wilson Fisk (portrayed by Vincent D'Onofrio), along with his mother, was emotionally abused as a child by his father, until he killed him.
+His mother, who was often beaten by her husband, helped him cover it up, and Fisk grew up wanting to make Hell's Kitchen a better place, with no people like his father.
 He planned to buy the entire neighborhood, demolish it, and build a new and better Hell's Kitchen.
 He was opposed by Murdock both as a lawyer and a vigilante, and he began to lose the trust of his allies after he began seeing Vanessa Marianna.
-His dealings are exposed to the FBI by a whistle-blower that Murdock protected, and when he attempts to escape custody he is defeated in combat by Murdock as Daredevil and incarcerated at Ryker's Island.
+His dealings are exposed to the FBI by a whistle-blower that Murdock protected, and when he attempts to escape custody he is defeated in combat by Murdock as Daredevil and incarcerated at Rikers Island.
 During his incarceration, Wilson Fisk works to gain control of the inmates while being visited by his lawyer Benjamin Donovan.
-When Punisher is sent to Ryker's Island, Wilson Fisk manipulates Punisher into killing a rival inmate and later orchestrates Punisher's escape.
+When Punisher is sent to Rikers Island, Wilson Fisk manipulates Punisher into killing a rival inmate and later orchestrates Punisher's escape.

 In season three, he cuts a deal with the FBI to become their informant in exchange for a house arrest deal at the Presidential Hotel and for Vanessa to not be incriminated for Wilson Fisk's crimes.
 When he starts swaying some of the FBI to his side including Benjamin Poindexter, Wilson Fisk takes up the name of Kingpin.
 FBI agent Ray Nadeem provides posthumous testimony against Kingpin, who fights Daredevil and paralyzes Dex.
-Daredevil spares Kingpin's life and promises he will leave Vanessa unharmed in return for his going to Ryker's Island and not harming Karen or Foggy.
+Daredevil spares Kingpin's life and promises he will leave Vanessa unharmed in return for his going to Rikers Island and not harming Karen or Foggy.